Zelda-Universe/Tingle/docs/Tile Management.md

 # Tile Cutting

+  Now more of a history section since I finally researched and made scripts to do process the asset files such as cutting and organizing them as preparation.
+  - `dev/assets/tiles/generateAllMapTiles.fish`
+  - `dev/assets/tiles/generateAllMapTilesAuto.fish`
+    - No good way to program this, so disabled for now.

   Danilo says he used a [modified version of a] script called `tileCreator.js` (14.4 KB).
   I assume it's modified because the original tries to fetch data from a database which we do not use for our map tiles, directly at least.
   I may have found that original here: [tileCreator.js](https://github.com/AnderPijoan/vectorosm/blob/master/tileCreator/tileCreator.js).